y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Blinking a virtual LED
 ======================
-To verify and get familiar with the tools we'll start off with the 'Hello, World' of hardware projects: blinking an LED.
+To verify and get familiar with the tools we'll start off with the "Hello, World" of hardware projects: blinking an LED.

 Blinking a virtual "LED" involves a few steps: